Writing Essentials: Choice & Consequence

 Anticipation of when and how the tension of a scene, a sequence of scenes, or the character journey itself will resolve.

-We have our character react to an event within a scene and this event is either designed to bring them forward on their path to self-awareness, or it’s designed to set them back.
+We have our character react to an event within a scene that is designed to either bring them forward on their path to self-awareness, or to set them back.

-A setback is never meant to stunt our character growth but is rather a great way to dig deeper into our character’s flaws and clarify them to our reader.
+A setback is never meant to stunt our character growth but is rather a great way to dig deeper into our character’s core flaw and clarify it to our reader.

-The setback in this scenario is that, until they make a better choice for themselves than allowing their phobia to rule their reaction to their situation, they will remain stuck in that room.
+The setback in this scenario is that, until they make a better choice for themselves than allowing their phobia—their fear of confinement aka their core flaw—to rule their reaction to the situation, they will remain stuck in that room.